Qinpu

+Description

 Qinpu are collections of tablatures of music for the guqin.
 In the past, music was passed on from teacher to student.
 Only recently has tablature been written down, often to preserve music or as a reference book.
-Tablature comes in form of individual and collections.
-Collections often have additional material attached to them, like explanation of fingering, qin lore, music theory, etc.
+Tablature comes in form of individual pieces and collections.
+Collections often have explanations for fingering, background information, musical analyses, and other additional information attached to them.

 Different types of qinpu

-There are several different types of qinpu one can obtain: original editions, photographic reprint, lithographic facsimiles and modern reset editions.
+There are several different types of qinpu one can obtain.